chandrima0503/catalyst-count/README.md

 5. run pip install -r requirements.txt

+6. update the .env with your credentials for database url and secret key.
+   DATABASE_URL=postgres://username:password@localhost:5432/catalyst_count

+7. generate a SECRET_KEY=""

-6. Set up the database : python manage.py migrate
+8. Set up the database : python manage.py migrate

-7. Start the development server : python manage.py runserver
+9. Start the development server : python manage.py runserver

-8. Register a new account and login
+10. Register a new account and login

-9. Once logged in, navigate to the Upload Data section.
+11. Once logged in, navigate to the Upload Data section.

-10. Click on the "Upload Data Tab" button and select a CSV file to upload.
+12. Click on the "Upload Data Tab" button and select a CSV file to upload.

-11. After the file is uploaded, perform the desired operations on the data.
+13. After the file is uploaded, perform the desired operations on the data.